rustfs/docs.rustfs.com/docs/developer/sdk/python.md

 ### 2.2 Install Boto3

-Recommended to use `venv` virtual environment:
+We recommend using a virtual environment:

 ```bash
 python3 -m venv venv